ajcdev1227/SecretSanta_Core/README.md

 # SecretSanta Core

-SecretSanta Core is the backend application powering the [Secret Santa website](https://www.secretsantanow.org/).
+SecretSanta Core is the .NET MVC application powering the [Secret Santa website](https://www.secretsantanow.org/).
 It facilitates seamless holiday gift exchanges with robust features such as payment integration, scheduling, and email notifications.

 ## Features